PauseAI/pauseai-website/src/posts/xrisk.md

 Maybe it wants to calculate pi, maybe it wants to cure cancer, maybe it wants to self-improve.
 But even though we cannot tell what a superintelligence will want to achieve, we can make predictions about its sub-goals.

 - **Maximizing its resources**.
 Harnessing more computers will help an AI achieve its goals.
 At first, it can achieve this by hacking other computers.
 Later it may decide that it is more efficient to build its own.
+You can read about out [this real case of emergent power-seeking behavior on an AI](https://lethalintelligence.ai/post/ai-escaped-its-container/).
 - **Ensuring its own survival**.
 The AI will not want to be turned off, as it could no longer achieve its goals.
 AI might conclude that humans are a threat to its existence, as humans could turn it off.
+There also have been cases of [self-preserving unprompted, untrained behavior](https://www.transformernews.ai/p/openais-new-model-tried-to-avoid).
 - **Preserving its goals**.
 The AI will not want humans to modify its code, because that could change its goals, thus preventing it from achieving its current goal.
+And there are also [cases of AIs trying to do that](https://www.anthropic.com/research/alignment-faking).

 The tendency to pursue these subgoals given any high-level goal is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is a key concern for AI safety researchers.